Tychobra/polished/README.md

 #### 2. Do not require invite for sign in / register

-Allow anyone to register and sign into your app (i.e. no intite required).
+Allow anyone to register and sign in to your app (i.e. no invite required).
 See the code of a simple example in "inst/examples/custom_sign_in/no_invite_required" and the [live demo here](https://tychobra.shinyapps.io/custom_sign_in).

 #### 3. Add custom tabs to the Polished Admin shinydashboard